 In academia, consumer finance research is densely populated by psychologists and behavioral economists, who turn the art of understanding human behavior into a science.

 Their studies are particularly useful for testing models and observing decision-making.
 Outside of the lab, randomized trials and other evaluative methods are probably the closest to approximating lab conditions.

 Data sets are also coming into play in a big way.
 There are now relatively few people in the world who completely lack a paper (or electronic) trail.

-In fact, the problem is more likely to be choosing which data sets to use in our research, figuring out how to get hold of them, or deciding how to analyze them.
+In fact, the problem is more likely to be choosing which data sets to use in our research, figuring out how to get hold of them, or deciding how to analyse them.
 Government censuses, surveys, customer data accrued by providers, mobile data, and internet payments all provide valuable information on consumers as individuals and in aggregate.

 So, which are the better sources of data?
 It all depends upon what questions you want to ask.
 If you are interested in patterns of depositing and withdrawing money, then you are probably better off with quantitative data.
-Self-reporting is notoriously unreliable and it can also be difficult to verify this kind of information by watching what people do in person.
-But if you are looking into setting up a payments service or microfinance institution, you might want to consider spending time with people to observe what services they currently use.
+Selfreporting is notoriously unreliable and it can also be difficult to verify this kind of information by watching what people do in person.

+But if you are looking into setting up a payments service or microfinance institution, you might want to consider qualitative methods.
+Some data simply cannot be collected without spending time with people to observe what services they currently use and how they use them.

 There are dozens of methods that are useful in consumer finance research, and there are new ones being developed and refined constantly.
 Each method has its advantages and disadvantages, and we will discuss a number of them in our forthcoming toolkit.

-The purpose of my brief outline here is to point out that, when it comes to understanding the customer, there are a broad range of methods and approaches that can be applied.
+The purpose of our brief outline here is to point out that, when it comes to understanding the customer, there are a broad range of methods and approaches that can be applied.

 While we don't have to all be experts in the complete range, it helps to have a general idea of the range so that we can choose widely.

 Deciding that we will be customer-centric is not enough: we also need to know how to collect the right kinds of information in appropriate ways.

-7 See the IMTFI's research network: http://www.imtfi.uci.edu/research/index.php

-8 See Gregory, Chris A., and Jon C. Altman.
-Observing the economy.
-Vol. 3.
-London: Routledge, 1989.
+Old methods, new adaptations: Jofish Kaye and his team interviewed people about their spreadsheets and took photographs as a record.
+They covered sensitive information with post-it notes and tape to preserve participants' privacy.